David Young (wrestler): NWA Wildside (1999–2002)

 Bad Attitude set their sights on the World Tag Team Championship, and on August 15 in Tampa, Florida they defeated Curtis Thompson and Jeff Justice for the NWA World Tag Team Championship.
 As a result, they were stripped of the Wildside Tag Team Championship on August 19.
 They held the World Tag Team Championship until February 3, 2001, when they lost to Joey Matthews and Christian York in Nashville, Tennessee.
 Bad Attitude reclaimed the title in their home territory, Cornelia, on February 17, but soon lost them once more, losing to Dan Factor and David Flair on March 22 in Athens, Georgia.
 They took the title a third time the next day in Toccoa, Georgia, with what would be their final reign lasting until April 24, when they lost to The New Heavenly Bodies (Casanova Chris and Vivacious Vito) in Tampa.

 Michaels and Young eventually parted ways in a somewhat acrimonious split, and Michaels went on to win the NWA Wildside (Georgia) Heavyweight Championship.
-During a December 22, 2001 title defense against A.J.
-Styles, Young interfered, enabling Styles to pin Michaels and win the belt.
+During a December 22, 2001 title defense against AJ Styles, Young interfered, enabling Styles to pin Michaels and win the belt.
 This led to a three-way dance on March 23, 2002 at Hardcore Hell 2002, with Young eventually taking the win and becoming the Wildside Heavyweight Champion.
 He held the title until June 1, when he lost to Jason Cross.
 After Cross retired from wrestling, Adam Jacobs won the vacant title, but failed to appear for an August 3 title defence against John Phoenix.
 Young, a Wildside mainstay, was substituted into the match, and defeated Phoenix to become a two-time Wildside Heavyweight Championship.
 He held the belt until September 22, 2002 when he lost to Edward Chastaine "Iceberg".